 The cycle’s end doesn’t seem to be in sight as the procurement process continues to become more complex as clients become more sophisticated.
 RFPs are on the rise and addressed by a cycle that is often repeated yet rarely replicated.

 It’s all too common in law firms large and small.
 Worse, there’s no time to be strategic or forward-thinking in the completion of an RFP when it’s all your firm can do to meet the deadline.
 And although strategic collaboration and knowledge-sharing across the firm’s network are central to winning business, the 2018 Law Firm Growth Enablement Survey (a partnership between Intapp and Calibrate Legal) found that law firm CMOs and their teams face entrenched, internal barriers to collaboration.

 But it doesn’t have to stay this way.
-Embracing a proactive approach to business development—particularly one that that fosters strategic firm-wide collaboration—is an important first step to enhancing your RFP process.
+Embracing a proactive approach to business development—particularly one that fosters strategic firm-wide collaboration—is an important first step to enhancing your RFP process.

 Managing your RFPs means taking control of your data

 More data, more problems: That’s what it feels like for firms that have yet to get control of their information management.
 When it comes to RFP fulfillment, control is everything.
 Ensuring that data is securely accessible from any location, any time it’s needed, will always matter—as will the ability to rapidly gather precise information about your firm wherever it exists.